31st October 2019

 Lifelong learning: How libraries can prepare us for our changing future

 Learning is a lifelong journey, and it certainly shouldn’t end with school or university.
-Even those of us well-established in our careers need to continue to learn so as to create value in our rapidly changing world.
+Even those of us well-established in our careers need to continue to learn to create value in our rapidly changing world.

 Against this backdrop, lifelong learning is paramount.